Patric Caird

-Patric Caird is a Canadian film and television composer and musician.
+Patric Caird is a Canadian film and television composer.

 Biography

 Patric Caird has been working as a composer for film and television since the early 1990s.
 In that time he has written more than 400 film and television scores which have been broadcast worldwide.

 Patric Caird's musical career began as a jazz saxophone player - playing, touring and recording with many of the west coast's premiere jazz and blues artists, notably with the Juno Award (Canadian Grammy) winning band The Powder Blues, whose 1981 record Thirsty Ears was certified platinum in Canada while the band's greatest hits album First Decade (1990) became certified gold.
 With The Powder Blues Patric Caird toured Canada and the US for 14 years.